nshiab/simple-data-analysis/README.md

 This project is related to [SDA-Flow](https://github.com/nshiab/simple-data-analysis-flow), which allows you to use the simple-data-analysis.js library without code.
 Test it here (still under heavy development and still running with v1.x): https://nshiab.github.io/simple-data-analysis-flow/.

+## About v2

+v2.0.0 is a complete rewrite of the library, with many breaking changes.

+The minified bundle for the web is two times smaller:

+-   v1.8.2 was ≈123kB
+-   v2.0.0 is ≈54.4kB

+v2.0.0 is almost X times more performant than the previous version and is now as fast as Python (with Pandas) and R scripts (with the tydiverse).
+Note that DuckDB, that powers SDA, can also be used with Python and R, but wasn't used for the performance test below.
+To see the code used for this benchmark, check this repo.

 ## Core principles

 Under the hood, SDA is based on [duckdb-node](https://github.com/duckdb/duckdb-node), [duckdb-wasm](https://github.com/duckdb/duckdb-wasm), and [Observable Plot](https://github.com/observablehq/plot).
 The focus is on providing code that is easy to use and understand, with a library that can be used both in the front-end (web browsers) and back-end (NodeJS and other runtimes).